electrictangent/dotfile_bootstrap/README.md

 You need to run the command `yay -S i3lock-fancy-rapid-git` using a sudo user (NOT root) after you have finished the install.

+## To do
+- Add package list to seperate file

 ## Misc
 Windows startup/shutdown sounds from Microsoft.